 Continuous Shots Using Timer Delay

-Set the self-timer to take a specific number of shots (maybe 20 to 30 or more depending on how many your camera will allow) at an interval of a specified number of seconds (maybe 1 or 2 seconds).
-During this time you can change poses, or you can continuously keep doing things that your camera will continue to capture during the set interval of time.
+Set the self-timer to take a specific number of shots (maybe 20 to 30 or more, depending on how many your camera will allow) at an interval of a specified number of seconds (maybe 1 or 2 seconds).
+During this time you can change poses, or you can keep doing things that your camera will continue to capture during the set interval.

 3. Burst Mode

 Burst mode is a great way to capture a few poses in a single shutter release.
 This is especially useful if you are moving continuously, like a dance or something similar, or if you are throwing things in the air and you want to capture their movement in various frames so this way the camera can capture a series of images for you to select the best after the shoot.

 How To Capture Unique Self-Portraits

 Self-portraits are unique because you will be capturing your own stories that are only about you and your stories.
 To make the stories unique, capture your self-portraits to portray things about you and your surroundings.
 Even simple things like your day-to-day life, profession, and hobbies can be captured or created as stories for powerful self-portraits.